TLINDEN/anydb/README.md

 # and import it somewhere else
 anydb import -r backup.json

+# you can encrypt entries. anydb asks for a passphrase
+# and will do the same when you retrieve the key using the
+# get command.
+anydb set mypassword -e

 # it comes with a manpage builtin
 anydb man
 ```